mimminou/PDBASER/README.md

 - No metadata extraction (Header, comments etc ...), only atom 3D poses with the molecule code in the PDB.
 - Only .pdb / .ent inputs and their compressed (.gz) form are supported, this is done by design as most proteins come only in pdb and ent formats, however residue outputs can have different formats (pdb, mol2, sdf, smiles).
 - there is a known bug where extracting a ligand in SMILES format does not generate a name for it, i'm gonna fix it as soon as i finish some work on my studies.
+- Hydrogen generation is only available for residues and ligands, this is a decision i made because most docking software have their own algorithm for hydrogen generation and optimization for proteins, which can vary by multiple factors.

 # Downloads